soIu/pyrex/README.md

 # Pyrex
-Statically compiled React bindings in RPython, or a loosely transpiled in RapydScript
+Statically compiled React bindings in RPython, or a loosely transpiled in RapydScript/Transcryprt

 # Comparison
 Here is a few comparison with Flutter widgets and React Components (JSX):